ManyDogsProject/manydogsproject.github.io/manydogs1.md

 For a comprehensive overview of ManyDogs 1 and instructions on how to get involved in different aspects of the study, hit the button below and also see the ManyDogs [Manual](https://docs.google.com/document/d/1iuYElQSssoOMVC3nu7BLrFZovoM0TIEqmGM1bUaYbpo/edit?usp=sharing).
 The ManyDogs 1 [Protocol](https://docs.google.com/document/d/1IV2h2YXmyYpOw0U3IgxxQZD8zlkc0VHcencWx1fJm4s/edit?usp=sharing) contains the detailed experimental protocol for collaborators and information on collecting and submitting data.

-We have pre-registered our study's method and analysis on [OSF](https://osf.io/9r5xf/).
+We have pre-registered our study's method and analysis on [OSF](https://osf.io/9r5xf/) and the pre-print of our first study is now available on [_PsyArXiv_](https://doi.org/10.31234/osf.io/f86jq).

 <p align="center"><a href="/getinvolved" class="btn btn--primary">Get Involved!</a></p>